IDF – Chicken & Egg Pictures Open Call

 - Innovation: Filmmakers with unique voices and projects that take risks.

-- Vision: A new perspective on an issue, unique access into the story, and the ability to make the Universe accessible, personal, and resonant.
+- Vision: A new perspective on an issue, a unique access into the story and the ability to make the universal accessible, personal and resonant.

 - Genres: We support nonfiction feature, nonfiction short.